Introduction

 This challenge aims to promote research on this topic through two distinct yet complementary tracks.
 By decoupling planning and control, we aim to explore the planning capabilities of vision-language models (VLMs), while also investigating the potential of end-to-end models for coordinated control across multiple robotic arms.

-If you are interested in this challenge, please fill out the form below.
-We will release registration information and provide updates about the competition soon.
+If you are interested in this challenge, please fill out the form below as registration.
+We will release more information and provide updates about the competition soon.

 September 1, 2025